On the statistical theory of self-gravitating collisionless dark matter flow: Conclusions

 Finally, the correlation functions for entire range of scales can be constructed by smoothly connecting correlations on small and large scales with a given interpolation function (Eq. \eqref{ZEqnNum986217} and Fig. \ref{fig:23}).
 The divergence and vorticity correlations on entire range of scales can be obtained and presented in Fig. \ref{fig:24}.
 The vorticity $\omega$ is negatively correlated on intermediate scale \textit{r} between 1Mpc/h and 7Mpc/h, while divergence $\theta$ is negatively correlated on large sale $\mathrm{>}$30Mpc/h that leads to a negative correlation in matter density (Fig. \ref{fig:19}).

 In this paper, the kinematics provides relations between statistical measures of the same order.
-Dynamic equations for evolution of velocity field are needed to derive the dynamic relations between statistical measures on different orders.
-Future work involves the general kinematic relations for high order statistical measures and dynamic relations on different scales \citep[see]{Xu:2022-The-statistical-theory-of-3rd}.
+Dynamic equations from evolution of velocity field are needed to derive the dynamic relations between statistical measures on different orders.
+Future work involves the general kinematic relations of any order and dynamic relations on different scales \citep{Xu:2022-The-statistical-theory-of-3rd}.